What to do If You’re in a Car Accident With a Drunk Driver

 If you drive drunk and are involved in an accident, you should:

-1. Contact a Criminal Defense Attorney: At this point the police are likely in route to the accident, now is the time to set a game plan so you do not further incriminate yourself.
+1. Contact a Criminal Defense Attorney – At this point, the police are likely en route to the accident.
+Now is the time to set a game plan so you do not further incriminate yourself.

-2. Call your Insurance: It is helpful to notify your insurance agent quickly after an accident to avoid delays in coverage.
+2. Call your insurance company – It is helpful to notify your insurance agent quickly after an accident to avoid delays in coverage.

-4. Refuse the field sobriety test: Field sobriety tests are not a exact science and many things can go wrong during the administration that can wrongly accuse you of impairment.
-You also have the right to refuse a breathalyzer test, but will be taken into custody and your license will be suspended.
+4. Refuse the field sobriety test– Field sobriety tests are not an exact science, and many things can go wrong during the administration that can wrongly accuse you of impairment.
+Keep in mind that you also have the right to refuse a breathalyzer device test, but a refusal will automatically result in you being taken into custody, and your license will be suspended.

-5. If you are arrested, you do not have to speak with anyone (including other inmates): Simply state “I am going to remain silent.”
+5. Remain silent – If you are arrested, you do not have to speak with anyone (including other inmates): Simply state, “I am going to remain silent.”

-6. If you are taken to the hospital for injuries, you do not have to consent to give the police your blood tests: According to HIPPA laws, an officer may not see your medical records without your permission or a warrant granting them access.
+6. If you are taken to the hospital for injuries, do not consent to giving the police your blood tests – According to HIPPA laws, an officer may not see your medical records without your permission or a warrant granting them access.

 If you were hit by a drunk driver, you should:

-2. Be observant: It is helpful to watch what the other driver is doing or saying.
+3. Be observant – It is helpful to watch what the other driver is doing or saying.
 Some people try to dispose of alcohol bottles or throw up to get the alcohol out of their system.

-3. Take photos of the damages: Insurance companies will use the images to not only determine damages, but can determine fault based on the placement of the damage as well.
+4. Take photos of the damages – Insurance companies will use the images to not only determine damages but can determine fault based on the placement of the damage as well.

-Car accidents are a stressful situation for everyone involved.
+Car accidents are stressful for everyone involved.
 Adding an intoxicated driver into the scenario causes greater frustration and difficulty.
-Remember to stay calm, make sure everyone is safe, and let the authorities handle the rest.
+Remember to stay calm, make sure everyone is safe, gather the appropriate information, and let the authorities handle the rest.

 Suing a Drunk Driver